jbamuro/waccamole/README.md

 One way to shave a lot of time off mass producing these PCBs is to order a stencil from https://www.oshstencils.com/ Upload the gerber zip, select the side that has all the LEDs as the top stencil (wacca_ws2813_f_paste.gtp), and make frameless stainless steel 5mil.
 Should cost about $50.
 Get some solder paste and apply it to the PCB using the stencil, apply the SMD components, put it in a modified oven or on top of a modified clothes iron (or maybe you can use hot air at low flow)

+Replacing the board on the touch panel

+TODO: post a more detailed guide with photos

+But this process is pretty easy, for most of them you dont even have to remove the panel but let's assume you're replacing all 60.

+1) Remove the screws holding the panel in the frame, remove panel
+2) Remove the ribbon from the pentel touch pcb and unscrew and remove the pcb
+3) Unscrew each PCB and pull them out
+4) Place in the new PCB and screw everything back together

+Tip: You can "grip" the ribbon to feed it back through the hole to get it back into the pcb by using painter's tape.
+Be gentle here though, broken ribbons are no fun.

 ## Other hardware